Tr3m/nam-juce/README.md

 <br/>

-More plugin formats like LV2 and Legacy VST can be built by providing the appropriate SDK paths and setting the corresponding JUCE flags in the main `CMakeLists.txt` file.
+More plug-in formats like LV2 and Legacy VST can be built by providing the appropriate SDK paths and setting the corresponding JUCE flags in the main `CMakeLists.txt` file.

 ## <a id="supported-platforms"></a> Supported Platforms